The unofficial home of

 cand_1884_cleveland_2xThe 22nd Amendment to the Constitution says, in part, that "No person shall be elected to the office of the President more than twice".
 It does not distinguish between consecutive or non-consecutive terms.
 So you can be elected twice in a row, or you can win one term and then one other term sometime later in the future.
 Either way, after two terms you can not be re-elected.

-Only one person has been elected to non-consecutive terms (though it was before the 22nd Amendment).
-Grover Cleveland was elected president in 1884, lost re-election to Benjamin Harrison in 1888, then defeated Harrison in 1892.
+The first person to be elected to non-consecutive terms (though it was before the 22nd Amendment), was Grover Cleveland.
+He won in 1884, lost re-election to Benjamin Harrison in 1888, then defeated Harrison in 1892.
 Cleveland is counted as both the 22nd and the 24th president.

 link to this FAQ